 Since Sir Arthur was the eldest son of the eldest son of the Arthur in the monument, they should have born the same arms (except for the baronet’s badge added to Sir Arthur’s shield.)

 Inscriptions on the monument state that it was repaired and beautified in 1762 and 1795.
 By that time the Radford branch seems to have been extinct, so my first thought was that the beautifiers had subtly altered the C17th shields, suppressing the bordure, to make it appear that the Haynes branch was more senior than it was.
 On further observation and reflection that view can be seen to be unfair.
 There are at least two memorials of daughters of the Haynes branch -Blanche, Arthur’s sister, and Margaret, his daughter.
 Both of these memorials, in Kelly church and in Lifton respectively, were untouched by the beautifiers.
 Neither shows a bordure.

-Two other observations:
+Three other observations:

 The arms of Blanche Kelly, nee Harris, appear to show a star between the crescents at the top.
 I think that is a bit of graffiti, partly because I can’t see any warrant for having it there, and partly because it is wonky.

 One shield on the monument does not match the person over whose head it is placed.
 The leftmost shield, Harris impaled with Wyndham, shows the arms of John, the son of Arthur and Margaret, who married Florence Wyndham.
 Presumably it was John who originally paid for the monument.
 The centre shield is for Harris impaled with Davells, the arms of Arthur married to Margaret.
 The rightmost shield is for Harris impaled with Greville, the arms of William married to Mary (daughter of Sir Fulke Greville and his wife Elizabeth, Baroness Willoughby de Broke)